fredmkatz/Literate/ldm/ldm_models/Literate/Literate.md

     ***DSL***:  the Classes within a Subject are always displayed before the childSubjects.

-_ **SubjectArea**
-A main topic or area of focus within the model, containing related subjects and classes
+_ **SubjectArea**  - A main topic or area of focus within the model, containing related subjects and classes
 Plural: SubjectAreas
 Subtype of: Subject
-Where: parentSubject is absent
+Where: parentSubject is absent based on: Literate Model, XYZ

 ### Classes